MarkWinkler/MarkWinkler.github.io/README.md

 <a href="url"><img src="https://github.com/MarkWinkler/MarkWinkler.github.io/blob/master/images/Desktop-wireframe.jpg" align="center" width="572"></a>

+This idea was then taken and development begun.
+I started development by ensuring HTML5 semantics are used throughout.
+My aim was to minimise additional divs and aim to stick to semantics as much as possible.

+Responsiveness was the key.
+Throughout the development, whenever a new style was created, it was tested across large variety of resolutions from 2k down to mobile sizes.
+This ensured that breakpoints are applied to any new styles as required.

+Validation was run against the HTML multiple times, with only a single time highlighting a warning, which was a missing header tag from a section.

+### Javascript Development

+Javascript was rather difficult, as I do not have much experience in using it.
+Luckily using the lab example (which I have implemented for the menu), I was able to use the same principle to create popup windows.
+This included the highly encouraged eventlisteners and adding classes to the classlist to display the window.

 ## Tests

 ### Markdown testing
-One particular challenge was making the images work in the mardown.
+One challenge was making the images work in the markdown.
 First I used normal markdown syntax:
 `![Mobile Wireframe](https://github.com/MarkWinkler/MarkWinkler.github.io/blob/master/images/Mobile-Wireframe.jpg)`
 This seemed to do the trick, only it was making the images larger despite my commits, where I specifically made the images smaller.

-To overcome this I have looked online and found forum posts stating that HTML works withink GiTHubs Readme file.
+To overcome this I have looked online and found forum posts stating that HTML works within GiTHub's Readme file.
 So I went ahead and changed the syntax to the following:
 `<img src="(https://github.com/MarkWinkler/MarkWinkler.github.io/blob/master/images/Mobile-Wireframe.jpg" width="572">`
 The width directly corresponds to the actual widht of the image.